 Hobbiton is the hobbit village built for the movies of The Lord of The Ring and The Hobbit.
 It is the place where some scenes were shot.
 It is located in Matamata, very near Rotorua and 2-3 hours drive from Auckland.
 It’s part of the bucket lists of a lot of people and it should: it’s stunning!

 We drove from Auckland to Matamata’s i-SITE, which is a place that gives free information to tourists.
 We hadn’t booked our tours yet, so we did it there.
-We got there a bit after noon and only managed to find a spot (7 spots, to be honest) for 4 pm.
+We got there a bit after noon and only managed to find a spot (7 spots, to be honest) for the 4 pm tour only.
 It was fine.
-We had time to take photos with the Matamata sign, the i-SITE also was built as a hobbit hole and we had fun wandering around.
+We had time to take photos with the Matamata sign, as the i-SITE also was built as a hobbit hole and we had fun wandering around.
 We had a coffee and drove to Rotorua just to see if we could spot a geyser – which we didn’t.